 - The international dialling code for Guinea-Bissau is +245.

-Do you know any interesting facts about Guinea Bissau?
-Share them with us in the comments section below!
+Do you know any fun facts about Guinea Bissau?
+Share them in the comments below!